jonsag/pi-heating/README.md

 	README - piHeating.md

-You will have to decide if you will run hub and remote on same Pi, or hub and remote on separate devices.
+You will have to decide if you want to run hub and remote on same Pi, or hub and remote on separate devices.

 Install piHeatingLCD
 ==========